Lake Balboa Homes for Sale

 Most Searched Restaurants in Lake Balboa

-— A family-owned authentic Mexican restaurant located in a small shopping plaza off Balboa Boulevard.
+Xochipilli Taco Bar.
+A family-owned, authentic Mexican restaurant located in a small shopping plaza off Balboa Boulevard.
 Known for its fresh tacos, creative cocktails, and warm atmosphere.
 One of the most talked-about spots in Lake Balboa.

-— Thai cuisine with a loyal local following in Lake Balboa.
+Kao Hom.
+Thai cuisine has a loyal local following in Lake Balboa.
 Known for its curries and noodle dishes, Kao Hom is a dependable dinner spot.

 Cafes and Coffee in Lake Balboa

-— A unique Japanese-inspired coffee and cocktail bar near Lake Balboa.
+Bar Uerukamu.
+A unique Japanese-inspired sushi and cocktail bar near Lake Balboa.
 An interesting addition to the neighborhood's evolving cafe culture.

 Lake Balboa is one of the most nature-connected neighborhoods in all of Los Angeles.
-The centerpiece is Anthony C. Beilenson Park, but the surrounding Sepulveda Basin offers an incredible network of open space that makes outdoor living a year-round lifestyle here.
+The centerpiece is Anthony C. Beilenson Park, but the surrounding Sepulveda Basin offers an incredible network of open space, making outdoor living a year-round lifestyle here.

-— Directly adjacent to Lake Balboa Park, this expansive urban greenbelt includes Woodley Park with picnic areas, cricket fields, and an archery range.
+Sepulveda Basin Recreation Area.
+Directly adjacent to Lake Balboa Park, this expansive urban greenbelt includes Woodley Park with picnic areas, cricket fields, and an archery range.
 It also houses the Sepulveda Basin Off-Leash Dog Park, one of the largest and most popular dog parks in LA.
+For a deeper look at what it's like to live adjacent to this park system, read living near the Sepulveda Basin in Lake Balboa.

 Shopping and Local Businesses in Lake Balboa